mjakeman/kemu-kupu/wiki/jyor212-log.md

 - Sent code for other developers to review and have altered code to any changes they recommend.
 - Created wordlist text files for topics

+## 24 September

+- Held group meeting to check in on progess
+- Delegated final tasks for completion of A3